storj/design-docs/20250828-bucket-eventing-phase-1.md

 ##### Enabling Eventing for a Bucket

 For Phase 1 of bucket eventing, we anticipate limited customer usage.
-To enable this feature with minimal implementation effort, a configuration value like `bucket-eventing.buckets` will be used.
+To enable this feature with minimal implementation effort, a configuration value `bucket-eventing.buckets` is used.

-The `bucket-eventing.buckets` config will accept a comma-separated list of `project_id:bucket_name:topic_id` tuples.
+The configuration accepts a comma-separated list of `project_id:bucket_name:topic_name` tuples, where `topic_name` is a fully-qualified Pub/Sub topic name in the format `projects/PROJECT_ID/topics/TOPIC_ID`.
 Each project can have multiple buckets, but each bucket is restricted to a single topic.

 An example configuration value is: `4d0452d9-395d-498d-927f-a54a6544764e:my-bucket:projects/storj-developer-team/topics/bucket-eventing`.

-Upon startup, the metainfo service will read this configuration and store the configurations in a `map[metabase.BucketLocation]string` variable.
+Upon startup, the eventing service reads this configuration and stores it in a `map[metabase.BucketLocation]string` variable.
+Pub/Sub publishers are lazily initialized when the first event for a bucket is received.

 ##### Excluding Transactions From the Change Stream

-To optimize Spanner costs, it is crucial to [exclude](https://cloud.google.com/spanner/docs/change-streams#transaction-exclusion) all transactions from the change stream except those directly related to bucket eventing.
+To optimize Spanner costs, we [exclude](https://cloud.google.com/spanner/docs/change-streams#transaction-exclusion) transactions from the change stream except those directly related to bucket eventing.

-Before creating the change stream, ensure that the `exclude_txn_from_change_streams` transaction option is applied to all write transactions on the objects table.
-This option should not be set for read-only transactions, as it will result in an invalid argument error.
+The change stream is created with `allow_txn_exclusion = TRUE`, which enables per-transaction control.
+By default, all transactions are excluded from the change stream by setting `ExcludeTxnFromChangeStreams: true` in the transaction options.

+The `ExcludeTxnFromChangeStreams` option is set to `false` (i.e., include in change stream) only when:
-The `exclude_txn_from_change_streams` option should only be set to false if a transaction generates an event for a bucket with enabled eventing:
+- The transaction involves a bucket with eventing enabled (checked via configuration)
+- The operation is meant to generate an event (controlled by the `TransmitEvent` option in metabase operation parameters)

+Relevant metabase operations that support the `TransmitEvent` option:
 - `CommitInlineObject`
 - `CommitObjectWithSegments`
 - `FinishCopyObject`
+- `FinishMoveObject`
 - `DeleteObjectLastCommitted`
 - `DeleteObjectExactVersion`
+- `DeleteBucket`
+- `DeleteObjectsAllVersions`

+When these operations are called with `TransmitEvent: true`, the transaction is included in the change stream.

+**Note:** The Spanner emulator does not support `allow_txn_exclusion`, so this optimization is disabled in local testing environments.

 ##### Reading From the Change Stream